 Rohnert Park is cooking up something for almost everyone.
-In addition to fast food and traditional American coffee shops, this central Sonoma County town offers a variety of ethnic cuisines – Indian, Italian, Japanese, Mexican, Mediterranean, Thai, and more.
+In addition to fast food and traditional American coffee shops, this central Sonoma County town offers a variety of ethnic cuisines – Indian, Italian, Japanese, Mexican, Mediterranean, and more.

 Sample unique shushi creations.
 Savor scrumptious California Mediterranean cuisine.
 Or enjoy the spice of life with flavorful Sonoran-style Mexican dishes.
 Here's a short round-up of just three of the favorite dining options in Rohnert Park.

 At Hana Japanese Restaurant (101 Golf Course Drive, Rohnert Park, 707-586-0270), Chef Ken Tominaga takes classic Japanese dishes, puts a modern spin on them, and then, for the crowning touch, adds a Wine Country accent.

 Think fig puree of fruit plucked straight from the tree, cage-free eggs for the tamago custard, and local pig cheek so succulent it melts in your mouth.
 Unagi and monk fish liver with poached daikon, kabayaki balsamic reduction and fig puree, Jidori tamago, Tontoro yaki pork jowl sprinkled in yuzu pepper and much more.

 Hana is just one of the surprises in this quiet, well-thought-out masterplan community that was built in the 1970s, and has evolved into a bustling center of businesses, homes, and Sonoma State University.
 Beyond the beloved Hana, Rohnert Park's cuisine spans the globe.